Heritage Statements and Other Documentation

 We prepare and coordinate all the necessary documentation for all types of statutory applications including, planning permission, listed building and conservation area consent as well as appeals.

-“Even very minor changes to a Listed Building normally require some type of drawing, if these are inaccurate or lack the required detail this will delay a planning application and add to the costs.”
+“Even very minor changes normally require some type of drawing, if these are inaccurate or lack the required detail this will delay a planning application and add to the costs.”

-Whilst architects are highly skilled at making best use of space, they do not necessarily have the correct skills to understand the difficulties and opportunities of making changes to listed and other historic buildings.
+Whilst architects are highly skilled at making best use of space, they do not necessarily have the correct skills to understand the difficulties and opportunities of making changes.
 We understand the technical as well as legal challenges involved in making these changes, we also have the skills to produce the necessary drawings, renderings, and specifications as well as being able to manage the procurement of contractors and administration of the construction phase.